ustaxcourt/ef-cms/docs/README.md

 |  Visual style guide | A [visual style guide](style-guide.pdf) — covering typography, colors, icons, buttons, form elements, etc. — is maintained as a PDF.
 | Accessibility testing | Per the requirements of the code review, all work must meet [Section 508 standards](https://www.section508.gov/), per [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/).
 The process by which that’s assured by developers is documented in [`testing.md`](testing.md#accessibility).
 | Developer Check Lists | Various check lists that can help you out when developing on this project and doing things such as adding a new endpoint or creating a new stack. [`CHECKLISTS.md`](CHECKLISTS.md).
+| Logging guide | What is needed in logs and where they are located is covered in the [Logging guide](logging.md).

 ## Reviewing and accepting changes to EF-CMS